DaleDunlop/Cyber-Security-Penetration-Testing/Buffer Overflow OSCP Prep/Gatekeeper/Gatekeeper_Guide.md

     nc - lvnp 4444
     listening on [any] 4444 ...

-Restart chatserver.exe in Immunity and run the modified exploit.py script again.
+Restart gatekeeper.exe in Immunity and run the modified exploit.py script again.
 Your netcat listener should catch a reverse shell!

     sudo nc -lvnp 4444
     [sudo] password for sloppy: